byMr712/MrOpenVPNClientWindows/README.en.md

 The script will:
 1. check Node.js/npm and `bin\openvpn.exe`;
 2. install npm dependencies if needed (`npm install`);
-3. run the unit tests and the engine integration test;
+3. run the unit tests (`npm test`);
-4. build the single-file portable EXE (`npx electron-builder --win portable`).
+4. run the engine integration test — on failure it prints `[WARN]` and does **not** stop the build (the test needs a real network and the OpenVPN Interactive Service);
+5. build both targets: `npx electron-builder --win portable` and `npx electron-builder --win nsis`.

-Any test or packaging failure stops the build with a non-zero exit code.
+A unit-test or packaging failure stops the build with a non-zero exit code.
 It can be run from anywhere; paths inside the script are relative to the project root.
-At the end the script **pauses** and prints the full path of the built `MrOpenVPNClient-<version>-portable.exe` and its size.
+At the end the script **pauses** and prints the paths and sizes of the built exe files.

-Portable EXE only: `npm run build:win` (same as step 4); an NSIS installer can also be built (`electron-builder --win nsis`) — both targets are configured in `package.json`.
+Both targets are also available directly: `npm run build:win` (portable, same as step 5) and `npx electron-builder --win nsis` — both are configured in `package.json`.

 ## How the app works